Trifall/odd-one-out/README.md

 - [ ] Add game rules / description
   - [ ] dropdown collapsible component (?)
-- [ ] End game if somehow manage to get to 0.0 seconds with the decrementing timer
 - [ ] Add local storage
 - [ ] Add scoreboard
 - [ ] Refactor to modularized components